SmaragdaTh/React-Journey/README.md

   - [What is <StrictMode/>?](https://react.dev/reference/react/StrictMode)
   - [Creating an Element without JSX](https://react.dev/reference/react/createElement#creating-an-element-without-jsx)

-  - More material for study and practice coming soon....
+  - More material for study and practice coming soon...

 ---